List on Bids44 →

 Is the Sony 75” X80L TV Still Worth It in 2026?

-Bottom line: If you’re looking for a reliable, large-screen 4K TV for general viewing and streaming, and you can find one in good condition at the right price, the Sony 75” X80L TV is still a solid buy in 2026.
+Bottom line: If you’re looking for a large-screen, reliable smart TV with good picture quality for general viewing and don’t need the absolute latest gaming features or deepest blacks, the Sony 75” X80L TV is definitely still worth considering in 2026.

 Sony 75” X80L TV Price Guide

-Note: Minor variations in original purchase bundles (e.g., specific wall mount included) can slightly influence these figures.
+Note: These prices are for the standard 75” X80L model.
 Use the calculator below for a personalized estimate based on your exact specs.

 Advantages — Why Buyers Pick the Sony 75” X80L TV in 2026